D.C. Health COMM Conference

 University of Montana

 Dr. Heather L. Voorhees is an Associate Professor of Communication Studies at the University of Montana.
 After earning her Ph.D.
 From the University of Nebraska-Lincoln in 2019, she was a post-doctoral fellow at the Center for Health Communication at the University of Texas at Austin.
 She uses qualitative, quantitative and mixed methods to study interpersonal communication in the context of chronic illness — particularly illness identity, disclosure, and social support.
 She has authored (and co-authored) more than a dozen peer-reviewed research manuscripts in journals such as Communication Monographs, Health Communication, Personal Relationships and Patient Education and Counseling.
-Before entering Academia, she worked as a print journalist for several small town/surburban newspapers, and as an internal communication manager for Fairview Health Services (the largest healthcare system in the Twin Cities) and U.S. Bank.
+Before entering Academia, she worked as a print journalist for several small town/suburban newspapers, and as an internal communication manager for Fairview Health Services (the largest healthcare system in the Twin Cities) and U.S. Bank.
 Learn more about her work at hvoorhees.com.